-- be recommended for Academic licence as evidenced by letter of support from the Dean of the Faculty of Medicine at Dalhousie University;
+- Be recommended for an Academic licence as evidenced by letter of sponsorship from the Dean of the Faculty of Medicine at Dalhousie University;

-- be a member of an academic department with direct reporting responsibilities to the Department Head for academic duties (and, where applicable, other duties).
+- Be a member of an academic department directly reporting to the Department Head.

-- The Dean of the Faculty of Medicine at Dalhousie University (“the Dean”) must be the Sponsor for an Academic licence physician.
+The Dean of the Faculty of Medicine at Dalhousie University (the Dean) must be the Sponsor for an Academic licence physician.

-- The College requires a confirmation letter annually, prior to annual licensing renewal, from the Dean attesting the physician with an Academic licence meets the criteria for Academic appointment.
+The College requires a confirmation letter annually from the Dean, prior to annual licensing renewal, attesting the Academic licence physician meets the criteria for an academic appointment.